DerGuru/The-Resonant/Parts/The_Resonant Part 2 - In Search for Elyra.md

 He took it all  and the world backed up the needed half step.

-> *You’re doing well! *We can do one more micro‑test, ten meters east.
+*You’re doing well! *We can do one more micro‑test, ten meters east.
 Then eat.
 Your glucose is low.*

 “RAE says lunch,” Jason said, deadpan.

 Milo patted his pocket.
 “Corelet agrees.”

-### Second Pass - Ten Meters East
+---

 They made the move like poets pretending to be accountants.
 Ten meters east, the curb geometry changed temperament: less winter, more impatient contractor.
 Jason placed the map so the bad seam fell under a crease and Lina stood at an angle that made her look like she was waiting for someone who was late on purpose.